* This is the Professional Version. *

 In atypical cases (eg, predominantly diarrhea, with minimal pain), evaluation is similar to suspected UC, with colonoscopy (including biopsy, sampling for enteric pathogens, and, when possible, visualization of the terminal ileum).
 Upper GI endoscopy may identify subtle gastroduodenal involvement even in the absence of upper GI symptoms.

 Perinuclear antineutrophil cytoplasmic antibodies are present in 60 to 70% of patients with UC and in only 5 to 20% of patients with Crohn disease.
 Anti– Saccharomyces cerevisiae antibodies are relatively specific for Crohn disease.
-However, these tests do not reliably separate the 2 diseases.
-They have uncertain value in cases of indeterminate colitis and are not recommended for routine diagnosis.
-Additional antibodies such as anti-OmpC and anti-CBir1 are now available, but the clinical value of these supplementary tests is uncertain.
+However, these tests do not reliably separate the 2 diseases and they are not recommended for routine diagnosis.
+Additional antibodies such as anti-OmpC and anti-CBir1 are now available, but the clinical value of these supplementary tests is uncertain; some studies suggest that high titers of these antibodies have adverse prognostic implications.

 Antibiotics are considered a first-line agent by some clinicians, or they may be reserved for patients not responding to 4 wk of 5-ASA; their use is strictly empiric.
 With any of these drugs, 8 to 16 wk of treatment may be required.